soulatcrossroad/dawnscribbler.github.io/_posts/2019-02-05-dead-end-is-not-the-end.md

 Him through an item of clothing simply because of great faith in Him: *“Jesus, perceiving in himself that power had gone forth from him” (Mark 5:30)*.
-It is also very comical that there is a role reversal between Jesus and His disciples in that they are the ones now pointing out how absurd Jesus sounds: "You see the crowd pressing around you, and yet you say, \`Who touched me?'"(Mark 5:35).
-I can almost see them rolling their eyes, but clearly, not only Ja’irus needed a lesson in the mysterious workings of God because Ja’irus too were rewarded
+It is also very comical that there is a role reversal between Jesus and His disciples in that they are the ones now pointing out how absurd Jesus sounds: *"You see the crowd pressing around you, and yet you say, \`Who touched me?'”(Mark 5:35)*.
+I can almost see them rolling their eyes, but clearly, not only Ja’irus needed a lesson in the mysterious workings of God.
+Ja’irus too were rewarded
 instantly: *“And immediately the girl got up and walked (she was twelve years of age)” (Mark 5:42).*